-Generator set users may use the following table as an aid in locating information related to the CARB requirements for emissions control.
+Generator set users may use the following table as an aid in locating information related to the requirements for emissions control.

-Generator Set Warranty Information The emissions control warranty statement is located in the same packet of information as this manual when the generator set is shipped from the factory.
+Generator Set Warranty Information The EPA (Part Number A034R654) and California (Part Number A034R656) emissions control warranty statements are located in the same packet of information as this manual when the generator set is shipped from the factory.
 Engine Valve Lash See Section 3.4 on page 15.
-Engine Fuel Requirements The engine is certified to operate on diesel fuel.
+Engine Ignition Timing See Section 3.4 on page 15.
+Engine Fuel Requirements Gasoline Models: The engine is certified to operate on unleaded gasoline.
+LPG Models: The engine is certified to operate on LPG.
 See Section 5.6 on page 34 for fuel recommendations.
 Engine Lubricating Oil Requirements See Section 5.5 on page 31 for engine oil recommendations.
-Engine Adjustments High idle speed.
-This is a service procedure requiring trained personnel and proper tools.
-See the Service Manual.
-Engine Emission Control System The engine emissions control system consists of engine design and precision manufacture (IFI).
+Engine Fuel Mixture Settings The generator set engines have precision-manufactured carburetors which are not adjustable.
+Engine Adjustments None.
+Engine Emission Control System The engine emission control system consists of inherent engine design and, in some cases, an exhaust after-treatment system incorporating a three-way catalyst and pulse secondary air injection.